 Vaisakha Purnima carries a significance that extends well beyond the Hindu tradition.
 It is the day on which, according to the Theravada Buddhist tradition, Siddhartha Gautama was born, attained enlightenment under the Bodhi tree, and later passed into parinirvana - all three events on the same date, separated across different years.
 The Wikipedia entry on Vesak gives the international context of this observance across Buddhist traditions worldwide.

-In the Hindu calendar, Vaisakha Purnima is also connected to Vishnu's avatar Parashurama and to the bathing festival at sacred rivers that traditionally follows the Vaisakhi harvest in Punjab and Himachal Pradesh.
-The Sun in Vaisakha stands in Vrishabha (Taurus), so the full Moon falls in Vrishchika (Scorpio), near the nakshatras विशाखा (Vishakha) or अनुराधा (Anuradha).
+In Hindu practice, Vaisakha Purnima is also associated with sacred bathing, lamp offering, and charity at rivers and temples.
+Around Vaisakha Purnima, the Sun is usually in Mesha (Aries) or Vrishabha (Taurus), so the full Moon falls around the Tula-Vrishchika (Libra-Scorpio) zone, near the nakshatras विशाखा (Vishakha) or अनुराधा (Anuradha).
 Vishakha, ruled by Jupiter, carries a strong goal-directed intensity, and Anuradha, ruled by Saturn, has an emotional discipline and a loyalty to dharma that fits the solemnity of this day.

-From a Jyotish perspective, the Moon in Scorpio is in the sign of its fall (neecha), which makes Vaisakha Purnima unusual among the twelve Purnimas.
-The Moon here does not shine with the ease it finds in Cancer or Taurus.
-In Scorpio it shines with a penetrating depth — a light that goes down rather than out, illuminating the hidden rather than the obvious.
-The Buddhist tradition's emphasis on seeing through the surface of reality — on enlightenment rather than mere happiness — is fitting for this particular Moon.
+From a Jyotish perspective, the Scorpio portion of this full-moon zone deserves special care because the Moon is debilitated (neecha) in Vrishchika, with its deepest debilitation at 3° Scorpio.
+When Vaisakha Purnima places the Moon in Scorpio, the lunar light does not shine with the ease it finds in Cancer or Taurus.
+It becomes a penetrating light that goes down rather than out, illuminating the hidden rather than the obvious.
+The Buddhist tradition's emphasis on seeing through the surface of reality - on enlightenment rather than mere happiness - sits naturally with that deeper reading of the Moon.

 The traditional observance in Hindu households includes bathing in a sacred river before sunrise, lighting lamps, charity to the needy, and prayers at Vishnu temples.
 Buddhist temples worldwide observe the day with lantern processions, meditation sessions, and community meals offered freely to all.
 For the Jyotishi, Vaisakha Purnima is a good day for deep study, for practices that require piercing clarity rather than surface brightness, and for acts of charity that ask nothing in return.